 So why do it?
-Here are reasons you need to do it:
+Here are the reasons you need to do it:

-- If it really works out as planned, this may be the start of a profitable and long standing relationship.
+- If it really works out as planned, this may be the start of a profitable and long-standing relationship.
 All you need to do is hit the pay dirt once or twice so as to generate true income which is stable with big budgets clients requesting good content.
-Making a head way and career out of freelancing isn’t a small task.
+Making headway and career out of freelancing isn’t a small task.
 Try and get serious.

 Pitching is all about the numbers according to freelance writer and Editor Antosz Danielle “You will need to send out a ton to land a few “yes’s” back.
 I am aware that it does pay off with a good lucrative long-term relationship.